 Pigeon Forge and Gatlinburg attract thousands of visitors annually.
 These cities are known for their proximity to the Smoky Mountains, attractions and lodging accommodations.

 Booking a cabin the Smoky Mountains is easy.
-Great Cabins in the Smokies has lots of options to choose from.
+Accommodations by Great Cabins in the Smokies has lots of options to choose from.
 These cozy cabins are located in Wears Valley, only minutes from Gatlinburg and Pigeon Forge.

 A trip to the Smokies is a great getaway.
 As any vacation, it can get expensive.
 Luckily, there are lots of free things to do in Pigeon Forge!
 Here are our 10 favorites.

 The Smokies are famous for their hiking trails!
 Since these trails are a part of the Great Smoky Mountain National Park, they are free to visit!
 Who doesn’t love fresh air, picturesque scenery and exercise?
 It’s a great way to get out and enjoy your surroundings.

 Relax and enjoy the show!
 At The Island in Pigeon Forge, you can relax in chairs that surround a water works show.
 The Island is located in a popular shopping area.
 If you need a break from all the shopping and walking, sit in the shade and enjoy the synchronized water display.

 Visiting the Old Mill is like going back in time.
 You can visit all the shops at the Old Mill including the general store, get free taffy and fudge samples at the Candy Kitchen or grab breakfast at the Farmhouse Kitchen.
 The Old Mill shops are free to visit and explore!
 For a small fee, you can take a tour of the mill and learn about the history.